1973 Roseville Yard Disaster: Investigation

 Subsequent investigation pointed to a small fire in the boxcar that started the explosions caused by overheated brakes.
 The U.S. military-owned boxcar was part of a train of military boxcars carrying high explosive aircraft ammunition that had just arrived in the yard after descending from the Sierra Nevada into the Roseville Yard.
 The train had been switched to a Southern Pacific line in Sparks, Nevada, before descending from Donner Summit.
 Southern Pacific paid out $23 million (in 1973 dollars) for the damages, and the estimated cost to the U.S. Government was $5 million.
-The explosions completely destroyed the railyard itself to, and out of 32 structures, 9 were destroyed, 11 heavily damaged and 12 slightly damaged in Antelope, California.
+The explosions completely destroyed the railyard itself.
+Out of the thirty-two structures, nine were destroyed, eleven were heavily damaged and twelve were slightly damaged in Antelope, California.
 The Citrus Heights Fire Station Six in Antelope was among the buildings destroyed, and approximately 5,500 structures, primarily residential, were damaged by the blasts.
 Heavy damage extended to a radius of about 6,800 feet (1.29 miles) from the explosion site, and slight damage occurred up to three miles away.
 169 freight cars from the yard were destroyed, and 98 other freight cars and one locomotive were damaged.
 No one was killed in the incident but 350 people were injured.

 According to the California Governor's Office of Emergency Service, "On April 28, 1973, in the Southern Pacific Railroad yard near the Northern California community of Roseville, a bomb detonated in one of the boxcars creating massive explosions, huge plumes of smoke in the air, destroyed buildings and rail sections and dug huge craters in the ground.
-Over a period of approximately 32 hours, 18 boxcars exploded in succession.
+Over a period of approximately thirty-two hours, eighteen boxcars exploded in succession.
 The railroad yard was essentially destroyed."

 As of 2024, bombs and fragments believed to be from the incident were still being found in the area.